The Complete Guide to Taking the Bus on Rarotonga

 - If you see your stop coming up, however, make your way to the front of the bus as a gentle reminder for the driver to stop

-- Try to have the correct change when boarding the bus (i.e. don’t be “that guy” that pays for his NZ$5 fare with a NZ$50 note!)
+- Try to have the correct change when boarding the bus (i.e. don’t be “that guy” who pays for his NZ$5 fare with a NZ$50 note!)

 - Wear dry clothing on the bus; the driver may refuse you if you’re still soaking from your swim